plone/training/mastering_plone/features.rst

     You now have the option to select some add-ons before you create the site.
     Since we will use Dexterity from the beginning we select :guilabel:`Dexterity-based Plone Default Types`.
-    This way even the initial content on our page will be built with dexterity by the add-on :py:mod:`plone.app.contenttypes` which will be the default in Plone 5.
+    This way even the initial content on our page will be built with dexterity by the add-on :mod:`plone.app.contenttypes` which will be the default in Plone 5.

     You will be automatically redirected to the new site.